AmmarElsherif2021/saucia/client/src/Pages/Auth/tables.md

 resume_date: date	date
 next_delivery_date: date	date
 meals: [int4] 'foreign key'	// refers to meals IDs chosen by user
+additives: int4[] //references items idchosen by user for each meal
 created_at: timestamp with time zone	timestamptz
 updated_at: timestamp with time zone	timestamptz